 GCPS has received the highest possible bond rating (AAA) from the nation's two leading rating agencies.
-Gwinnett is only one of 24 school districts nationwide to hold this distinction, evidence of the district's stellar financial stewardship.
+Gwinnett isone of only 24 school districts nationwide and just three in Georgia to hold this distinction, evidence of the district's stellar financial stewardship.

-Gwinnett County Public Schools is the largest employer in Gwinnett County, employing more than 23,600 staff members, including full- and part-time positions and the pool of substitutes.
+Gwinnett County Public Schools is the largest employer in Gwinnett County, employing more than 23,000 benefit-eligible staff members.
+The district also employs a pool of more than 3,000 substitutes.
 GCPS takes pride in its veteran professional educators.
-In FY2020, our average teacher will hold a master's degree or higher advanced degree and have 13 years of teaching experience.
+In FY2023, our average teacher will hold a master's degree or higher advanced degree and have 14 years of teaching experience.